 As the denim industry fights for a more sustainable image, dialogue has emerged as its secret weapon.
 From water wastage in cotton production and jeans manufacturing – it can take 75 litres, per pair, to fake that worn-in look, with tons of garments destined for landfill – to the human loss of skills and local industry caused by tightening margins, the cost of denim is as much social as environmental.
-But growing awareness of the need for sustainable fashion is driving the discourse between consumers, designers and suppliers, which is needed to remodel denim from the rivets up.
-Here we present three London-based brands with an ethical approach to jeans woven into their DNA.
+But growing awareness of the need for sustainable fashion is driving the discourse between consumers, designers and suppliers that is needed to remodel denim from the rivets up.
+Here we present the sustainable denim brands with an ethical approach to jeans woven into their DNA.

 Blackhorse Lane Ateliers

 Making is everything at Blackhorse Lane.
 The brand evolved from a Walthamstow atelier renowned for keeping denim manufacturing in London alive, which explains its focus on treating machinists with the respect usually reserved for designers.
-‘Our factory is beautiful, we eat together, and the team is well paid and owns equity in the company,’ says Head of Digital & Marketing, David Giusti.
+‘Our factory is beautiful, we eat together, and the team is well paid and owns equity in the company,’ says head of Digital & Marketing, David Giusti.
 ‘We’re changing perceptions of what being a maker means.’
-This dedication to craftsmanship continues at a new Shoreditch store where, alongside their raw denim staples, lives a repair service and haberdashery offering all the hardware, selvedge and encouragement needed to create your own.
+This dedication to craftsmanship continues at a new Shoreditch store where, alongside its raw denim staples, lives a repair service and haberdashery offering all the hardware, selvedge and encouragement needed to create your own.
 The atelier has also unveiled a collaboration with Belstaff, an elegant triptych of dark denim womenswear designs: jeans, a jacket and a tote bag.